Meet Our Counselors

 Clara Tao, Bay Area

-Clara is a Career Counselor for the Upgrade program and works out of the Oakland office.
+Clara is a Career Counselor for the Education & Advancement program and works out of the Oakland office.
 Clara has her master degree in Business Administration from University of North Carolina at Chapel Hill.
 After working in the corporate world in the global market analysis field for 8 years, Clara decided to pursue a career which she is passionate about.
 She got a Career Development Practitioner certificate, and became a career counselor.
 Clara has worked in China, Canada and the US in both private sector and social service sector.
 She is passionate about helping students to live out the best version of themselves, stay motivated to find ones’ inner calling and advance their careers.
 Clara has facilitated workshops on How to Motivate Yourself and Get That Job, Career Exploration, Active listening, and Academic Success.

 Deanna has a Bachelor’s Degree in Psychology from UCLA.
 She comes to the Education Fund with a background in Social Work from the L.A.
 County Department of Children and Family Services.
 Deanna has also worked as a Special Education teacher within San Bernardino County, and served as a supervisor for the Academic Advancement Program at UCLA.
 Deanna’s current role as a Career Counselor fuels her goal of helping others realize and reach their full potential within educational and professional realms.